bhatti/PlexServices/README.md

 ## Major Features
 - PlexService framework provides support for converting POJO objects into JSON for service consumption.
 The developers define service configuration via Java annoations, which allow them to define protocols, encoding scheme, end-points, roles, etc. You can also override the configurations at runtime if needed.

+- PlexService framework allows annotations for validating request parameters or attributes of request object.

 - PlexService supports role-based security, which are enforced before accessing underlying services.
 PlexService provides simple interfaces for providing security rules for access to the services.

 - PlexService also provides bridge for forwarding web requests to JMS based services for accessing services over http or websockets.
 For example, you may use JMS for all internal services and then create a bridge to expose them through HTTP or websocket interfaces.